|Disclaimer: This article is under development.

 From a traditional librarian standpoint, much of this may make no sense at all.
 No one has come into my library asking for these things in recent years, but they have asked for books–especially “book” books.

 Let’s talk about collaboration.
 How are we to get people to collaborate?
 And once they do, how does this fulfill our educational mission as academic librarians?
 At the end of the day, are we not left with little more than tables, chairs and computers?
-And within the new “learning commons” is a librarian marooned at a tiny transparent stand-up desk (affording maximum accessibility to a librarian–why do they need access to one’s body?
-What’s wrong with an opaque desk, and one of substance?
-I’m not a Fox News anchor, I’m a librarian!), amid people who are socializing, watching videos, sipping lattes from the library’s cafe, chatting on their cell phones, earbuds or laptops buzzing, some sleeping / snoring on our comfortable couches.19 Are we to be listening in on semi-private conversations, waiting for an opportunity to jump in the minute someone seems to have an information need?
-What is our new professional role model in these hybrid social/study environments?
-What does it look like?
+And within the new “learning commons” is a librarian marooned at a tiny transparent stand-up desk (affording maximum accessibility to a librarian–why do patrons need access to one’s body?
+What’s wrong with a study desk like other professional have?), amid people who are socializing, watching videos, sipping lattes from the library’s cafe, chatting on their cell phones, earbuds or laptops buzzing, some sleeping / snoring on our comfortable couches.19 Are we to be listening in on semi-private conversations, waiting for an opportunity to jump in the minute someone seems to have an information need?
+Embedded in our own commons area, how aggressive should we be?
+(There is definitely a line between exceptional public service and pestering people–one has to be aware of body language and nuances to know when someone wants help.)
+What is our new professional model in these hybrid social/study environments?
 What are best practices?

 It is a confusing time to be a librarian.
 Where reading, books, scholarship, browsing, and creating community through them, were once celebrated among my people (the Latin word for book is at the root of librarians)–a passion for books, reading and publishing certainly had a lot to do with why I became a librarian at the end of the 1980s–print books are now just as likely to be vilified among my librarian colleagues–but not among faculty–as impediments to student success, regarded as vestiges of an outmoded, 20th century passive educational model.
-Print is too costly to maintain, not sustainable, knowledge changes at a faster pace these days, and is a format that is cumbersome and inconvenient to our users, they start to look bad over time (gather dust, fade, decay) , not to mention requiring staff to catalog them, shelve them, circulate them and maintain them.
+Print is too costly to maintain, not sustainable, knowledge changes at a faster pace, is a format that is cumbersome and inconvenient to our users, they start to look bad over time (gather dust, fade, decay), not to mention requiring staff to catalog them, shelve them, circulate them and finally weed them.

-However, the print book format still has some things going for it, “visibility” being just one of them: they do not need to be invoked by a user to be visible.
+However, the print book format still has some things going for it, “visibility” being chief among them: they do not need to be invoked by a user to be visible.
 Second they are, surprisingly, often more cost-effective for smaller libraries, as library vendors charge more for the ebook than for print.
 It is also a bit easier at this point to browse them physically than than online.
+Third, many titles are not available online, or exist only in print for a year before the ebook becomes available.

-I believe that the user experience of a good collection–in print or online–promotes creativity and independent learning, precisely the same sort of open-ended and unstructured creative exploration new library advocates are trying to facilitate though their maker-spaces and collaborative modes of instruction–only in some ways it does it better because students don’t spend time reinventing the wheel, rediscovering knowledge that has already been discovered (often what they are assigned to do in labs), or speculating about stuff that has already been settled by expert opinion.
-Students can read about it, instead of spending the entire semester futility rediscovering the laws of gravity–or designing their own centrifuges to understand how they work (I heard about this on NPR and thought “what a waste of a whole semester . . .” ); students can quickly move on to master some other form of knowledge, thus becoming better educated in a shorter period of time.
-Efficiency, so one can learn more, faster, is the chief advantage of traditional lecture and text-based modes of learning afforded by libraries.
+I believe that the user experience of a good collection–in print or online–promotes creativity and independent learning, precisely the same sort of open-ended and unstructured creative exploration new library advocates are trying to facilitate though their maker-spaces and more collaborative modes of instruction.
+Only in some ways in many ways it does it better, because students don’t spend time reinventing the wheel, rediscovering knowledge that has already been discovered, or speculating about stuff that has already been settled by expert opinion.

 Investment in maker-spaces and active learning labs in the new academic library, in addition to collaboration spaces fostered by open floor plans, vaulted ceilings and light-filled atria, glass walls and technology (larger screens for shared viewing, special software apps, 3-D printers) are expensive, as it the expertise of architectural firms claiming to have special insight into getting people to collaborate and learn.